30 Mental bottlenecks that limit your financial freedom

 19) Money is evil.
 People who talk about money are greedy

 20) You don’t like math.
 Therefore you don’t want to learn about personal finance and investing

 21) You feel you are poor and penniless.
 Therefore you wait to make some money before thinking about it

 22) You will think about money, personal finance and investing when you are older.
 Now you are too young to think about it

 23) You feel you are now too old to think about money and investing

 24) You think you need to have enough money before methodically saving and investing it

-25) You have not yet realized that, ultimately, excuses are lies we tell ourselves to stay on the “easy road”
+25) You have not yet realised that, ultimately, excuses are lies we tell ourselves to stay on the “easy road.”

 26) You want to fully “control” your investment.
-You don’t want to take into account the volatility, the intrinsic and inevitable changes in offer and demand, the economic cycles, and the crisis.
+You don’t want to consider the volatility, the intrinsic and inevitable changes in offer and demand, the economic cycles, and the crisis.

 27) You look for dogmatic and or scientific approaches to investing.
 You don’t accept investing is more an art than a science